Lufteluke/pi-tin/altoids_assembly.md

 ## 4. display

 Use thin double-sided tape to attach the Display PCB to the rear of the display in its natural resting position, as shown below.
-The Display PCB should not overhang the edges of the display module and the display interconnect cable should be centered with the viewing area of the display.
+The Display PCB should not overhang the edges of the display module and the display interconnect cable should be roughly centered with the viewing area of the display.

+*Note: Rev. 1 Display PCB shown, Rev. 2 will differ slightly.*

 ![](images/display_tape_1.jpg)

 Apply thin double-sided tape to the top of the Display PCB and the exposed corners of the rear of the display module.
-Attach the display mount as shown, ensuring that the entire LCD module is inside of the rectangle defined by the two flanges on either side of the display mount.
+Attach the display mount as shown, ensuring that the LCD module is aligned with the two flanges on either side of the display mount.
 Any vertical misalignment may result in the LCD getting damaged when the tin is closed.

 ![](images/display_tape_2.jpg)